 Situational judgement tests have become a common element of the recruitment process in contemporary times.
-This type of test allows employers the assessment of a sizeable group of candidates by providing them with multiple-choice questions to analyze their responses to a varied range of these situations.
-Situational judgement test is among the popular types of aptitude tests that employers utilise to select the best candidates for the different job profiles.
+This type of test allows employers the assess a sizeable group of candidates by providing them with multiple-choice questions to analyze their responses to a varied range of these situations.
+Situational judgement test is among the popular types of aptitude tests that employers utilise to select the best candidates for different job profiles.
 Through this blog, we have collated a list of top questions asked in a Situational Judgement Test as well as tips and tricks that can help you ace it!

 This Blog Includes: